-The History of Beanie Feldstein and Ben Platt's Precious Friendship
+Inside Beanie Feldstein and Ben Platt's Precious Friendship

 Willy Sanjuan/Invision/AP/Shutterstock

-All the while, especially when Feldstein finally ended up in New York, she and Platt remained each other's nearest and dearest, both singing their hearts out whenever possible; staying active in causes important to them, including LGBTQ rights; and being each other's go-to date for premieres.
+All the while, especially when Feldstein finally ended up in New York after college, she and Platt remained each other's nearest and dearest, both singing their hearts out whenever possible; staying active in causes important to them, including LGBTQ rights; and being each other's go-to date for premieres.

 When their demanding Broadway schedules overlapped for a time, they described their lives to Vanity Fair as "lunch, shopping, [and then] we just sit and watch TV like this," curled up together, "usually half asleep."